• Sort Blog:

 Audiovisual Installation

-From 16 July – 25 September 2022, I am presenting a new curatorial project mens maakt landschap maakt mens at Museum IJsselstein (MIJ).
+From 16 July – 25 September 2022, I presented a new curatorial project mens maakt landschap maakt mens at Museum IJsselstein (MIJ).
 In cooperation with investigative journalist Dennis l’Ami, this project focuses on the history and future of the ‘Groene Hart’ area in The Netherlands, more specifically on how the historical development of this man-made landscape has shaped a collective identity.
-With this project, I’m making my debut as a (guest) curator.

-I also created an audiovisual installation especially for the exhibition, consisting of high resolution aerial imagery from the Nationaal Georegister, field recordings and audio interviews with all participating artists.
+For this project, besides my role as a (guest) curator, I also created an audiovisual installation especially for the exhibition, consisting of high resolution aerial imagery from the Nationaal Georegister, field recordings and audio interviews with some of the participating artists.

 Further information can be read below (in Dutch).